 Reasons to Equip Your Fleet with the Latest Monitoring Technology:

 With modern telematics, you can now monitor your driver's behavior behind the wheel, document HOS for ELD requirements, and generate reports for individual drivers.
 Once these sensors are in place, it's easy to measure and manage driver attitudes and behavior on the road.
 Find out who your good drivers are, to be able to acknowledge them.
 On the other hand, if there are habits of a driver that need to be corrected, you now have a way of capturing it, measuring it, and improving it.

-In order to run a well-oiled consumer service organization, you need proper metrics to measure every aspect of your driver's work, from their driving behavior and merchandise handling to their customer management.
+In building supply deliveries, a driver is not only responsible for driving the truck and handling the expensive merchandise, but they are also responsible for customer satisfaction.
+In order to run a well-oiled service organization, you need proper metrics to measure every aspect of your driver's work, from their driving behavior and merchandise handling to their customer management.